Seagate/cloudfuse/README.md

 ### Windows
 Note: Make sure WinSFP is installed, found in the [install instructions](#Installation).
 * `To Mount`
-  - Run the provided GUI with admin rights (this is for the windows service option).
+  - Run the provided GUI.
   - To attach your cloud to a folder, browse to the location you want your cloud to mount and make sure that directory is empty.
   - Select the type of cloud you want, either S3 or Azure.
   - Click mount.
-  - You will see an error if you did not launch the GUI with admin rights, if this happens just relaunch the GUI by right-clicking the GUI icon and selecting 'Run as Administrator'.

 * `To Unmount`
-  - Launch the provided GUI with admin rights.
+  - Launch the provided GUI.
   - Through the main window of the GUI, browse to the folder you want unmounted and select it.
   - Select the type of cloud you have mounted, either S3 or Azure.
   - Click unmount.